MasterPu2020/RISCV32-Subset-CPU-for-JPEG-Encode/Readme.md

 while A or B then () :

     line1:
-    goto line2 if A is true
+    A is true goto line2
-    goto line2 if B is true
+    B is true goto line2
     goto line3
     line2:
         ()